 When migrating from Drupal to WordPress one of your first questions will be whether WordPress has the features you enjoyed using on Drupal.
 The table below will help you map Drupal features to their WordPress equivalents.
 Hint: Both Drupal and WordPress are large content management systems.
 The easiest way to learn is by doing.
 We recommend that you create your own free WordPress test site with everything pre-installed and experiment from inside WordPress as you go through this tutorial.
-Also, check out this guide on the best online resources to learn WordPress which will take you through exactly what you need to learn before going through the best courses out there.

 |Drupal element||WordPress name||Information|

 |Users||Users||Just like in Drupal you can create administrative users or “end users” who can edit the website.
 On WordPress you can also add custom fields to user profiles.|